-- 1. Report the incident to instructor/ community agency (if applicable)/ Deputy Executive Director-Academic - 2.
-Seek immediate medical attention/testing - 3.
-File required paperwork at the school and community agency (if applicable). - 4.
-Complete post exposure follow up and record keeping according to OSHA Guidelines and Standard College protocol.
+- 1. Report the incident to instructor/ community agency (if applicable)/ Director of Clinical - 2.
+Seek immediate medical attention/testing

+3. File required paperwork at the school and community agency (if applicable).

+4. Complete post exposure follow up and record keeping according to OSHA Guidelines and Standard College protocol.